“What do I do with this big squash?”

 What are your favorite recipes for cooked winter squash?

-I’m curious, so please reply and let me know!
+I’m curious, so please reply below and let me know!